-And so, I’ve opted out of traditional toy storage and use bins that are both softer, cuter and accident proof.
+And so, I’ve opted out of traditional toy storage and use bins that are softer, cuter, and accident-proof.

-While you might not have an irrational fear or wooden toy boxes, it’s still nice to expand your options.
+While you might not have an irrational fear of wooden toy boxes, it’s still nice to expand your options.
 Here are ten toy storage ideas to consider.

 Toy Storage Ideas